 Many dog owners often give their dogs peanut butter, and of course, nearly every dog loves the taste of peanut butter.

-You might spread some peanut butter onto hollow bones and toys for a treat or give them a lick as easy gratification from a spoon.
+You might spread some onto hollow bones and toys for a treat or give them a lick as easy gratification from a spoon.

 From a wellness standpoint, you should be mindful of certain peanut butter information before having your dog clean out an entire jar.